Introduction of Notre Dame de Paris by Victor Hugo

 Three extraordinary characters caught in a web of fatal obsession are at the center of Hugo's novel.

 The grotesque hunchback Quasimodo, the bell-ringer of Notre Dame, owes his life to the austere archdeacon, Claude Frollo, who in turn is bound by a hopeless passion for the gypsy dancer Esmeralda.

 She, meanwhile, is bewitched by a handsome, empty-headed officer, but by an unthinking act of kindness wins Quasimodo's selfless devotion.

 Behind the central figures moves a pageant of picturesque characters, ranging from the cruel, superstitious king, Louis XI, to the underworld of beggars and petty criminals.

-These disreputable trends of night-time assault on the cathedral are one of the most spectacular set-pieces of Romantic literature.
+These disreputable trends of night-time assaults on the cathedral are one of the most spectacular set-pieces of Romantic literature.
 Hugo vividly depicts medieval Paris, where all life is dominated by the massive cathedral.